putriscollab/putris-collab-app/README.md

 --------------------------
 Guilherme:

-- **Streaming Share: A plataform where you can share group subscriptions of Streaming platforms so you would pay for a Family Spotify Plan and share it with someone else, in exchange you would get a shareable Netflix acess.
+- **Streaming Share**: A plataform where you can share group subscriptions of Streaming platforms so you would pay for a Family Spotify Plan and share it with someone else, in exchange you would get a shareable Netflix acess.